BlokasLabs/pimidi-docs/docs/pimidipy-library.md

 #### Via APT

 This method is the one for making `pimidipy` available system-wide.
+Run:

-Run `sudo apt install -y python3-pimidipy`.
+`sudo apt install -y python3-pimidipy`

 #### Via PIP